binary-com/perl-VolSurface-Calibration-Equities/README.md

 ```

-The term is basically expressing implied volatility as some sort of moneyness function (the alpha x log(F/K)D(...) part).
-This term is adjusted by some factor in the square brackets and then added back.
+The equation is basically expressing implied volatility as some sort of moneyness function (the alpha x log(F/K)D(...) part).
+This term is adjusted by a factor in the square brackets and then added back.
 In our variant of the standard SABR approach, we modify the terms in the square brackets.
 This calibration approach is based upon modeling the term structure of ATM volatiity and Skew using exponential functions, as it is widely observed that ATM vols term structure or skew term structure is mostly convex.

+For optimization, we use a form of the Downhill Simplex Method or Nelder-Mead (available as the R function optim).

 #### Documentation